Why

 to act with the audacity necessary to keep the initiative is a frequent

 concern.
-I see this even amongst my own students who should know better
+I see this even among my own students who should know better

 (and caught myself doing it from time to time).